felpsey/felpsey/README.md

 My background includes work in both profit and non-profit organizations, providing me with a well-rounded perspective.
 I am deeply passionate about technology, software development, and I am committed to continuous learning.

-## Experience
-I have worked in the IT industry from the age of 17 primarily supporting internal ITIL aligned service desks and technical operations for managed service providers.
-A consistent theme during my employment has been the concious selection of roles that support the public sector, including primary, secondary, higher education, NHS and UK Government.

 ## Education
 ### OU (2021-2024)
 - [BSc (Hons) Computing and IT (Software)](https://www.open.ac.uk/courses/computing-it/degrees/bsc-computing-it-software-q62-soft)